-- (a) prospecting rights granted in terms of the Mineral and Petroleum Resources Development Act, 2002 (Act No. 28 of 2002); - (b) any other application for temporary use submitted in accordance with the By-laws of the Municipality. - (2) An applicant may apply to the Municipality- - (a) for a temporary departure from the development parameters of a zoning; or - (b) to utilise land on a temporary basis for a purpose for which no provision is made in the land use scheme in respect of a particular zone for a period not exceeding 5 years or such shorter period as may be determined by the Municipality, in the manner provided for in Chapter 6.
+- (1) An applicant may apply to the Municipality- - (a) for a departure from the development parameters of a zoning; or - (b) to utilise land on a temporary basis for a purpose for which no provision is made in the land use scheme in respect of a particular zone for a period not exceeding 5 years or such shorter period as may be necessary, in the manner provided for in Chapter 6.

-(3) A departure contemplated in subsection (1)(a) may lapse after the period determined by the Municipality if, the departure is not utilised in accordance with the approval thereof.
+(2) A departure contemplated in subsection (1)(a) lapses after a period of five years or the shorter period as the municipality may determine from the date that the approval comes into operation if, within that five year period or shorter period, the departure is not utilised in accordance with the approval thereof.

-(4) The Municipality may grant extensions to the period contemplated in subsection (2), and the granting of the extension may not be unreasonably withheld.
+(3) The Municipality may grant extensions to the period contemplated in subsection (2), which period together with any extensions that the Municipality grants, may not exceed 10 years.